hww/hww.github.io/projects/index.md

 ## Projects

+[2022 - The haptic feedback rifle for Oculus Quest](/projects/r_vr_rifle)

+[2021 - Hand tracking gloves](/projects/ar_vr_gloves)

+### Rocket Projects

 My most recent projects are all related to a Unity(tm) game for the arcade redemption market, for which I wrote the game software and designed the I/O boards and arcade cabinet.
 This game is now going into production in China.

-[2022 - The haptic feedback rifle for Oculus Quest](/projects/r_vr_rifle)

-[2021 - Hand tracking gloves](/projects/ar_vr_gloves)

-### Old Projects

 [Crazy Claw Emojis](/projects/crazy_claw_emojis)